kubernetes/enhancements/keps/sig-network/2593-multiple-cluster-cidrs/README.md

 allocations will persist even after the downgrade, and the old controller can start allocating PodCIDRs

-If users use the `ClusterCIDR` resource to specify CIDRs, switching to the old controller will maintain any Node `PodCIDR` allocations that have already been created.
-Users will have to manually remove the finalizer from the `ClusterCIDR` objects before they can be deleted.
+If users use the `NodeIPAMConfig` resource to specify CIDRs, switching to the old controller will maintain any Node `PodCIDR` allocations that have already been created.
+Users will have to manually remove the finalizer from the `NodeIPAMConfig` objects before they can be deleted.

 ### Version Skew Strategy